 The original Woodcroft, now a ruin, is located in the ancient parish of Stanhope, close to the parishes of Hamsterley and Witton-le-Wear.
 In these parishes centuries of Blacketts have been born, baptised, married, and buried, amongst them royal descendants, baronets, yeomans, scoundrels and villains.
 It is in this area at different times that the Blackett/Blackheved family lived, owned and farmed large areas at Hoppyland, the Shipleys, at Bedburn Hall, at Shull, Hole House and at Kayslea, Hill House and Mayfield, as well as Woodcoft.

-It is also an area where Richard’s wealthy descendants, the Blacketts of Newcastle, held vast lands and coal and lead mining interests.
+It is also an area where Richard’s wealthy descendants, the Blacketts baronetsof Newcastle, held vast lands and coal and lead mining interests.

 To this day, whether it be the ancestral homes and farms (or their ruins) or the bubbling Blackett’s Gill, or simply the many tombstones that are to be found in the local graveyards, this area is steeped in Blackett history.
 If ever there were a spiritual home for the Blacketts then this is the likely place!

 The research undertaken to compile this site has been drawn from many sources (some are detailed elsewhere).
 However the compilers, Al Kirtley, Pat Longbottom and Martin Blackett would particularly like to acknowledge the late Nick Vine Hall of Australia, the late Eric Blackett of England and the late John Burnell of England for their invaluable contribution to the research work presented here.
-Our thanks are also due to Paul Ingham, himself a Blackett descendant, for designing and building this website.
 We are constantly striving to expand the site and present further lines of descent and welcome anyone contacting us with information to help us in our objective.
 (NB.
 When you contact us please double-check your email address you’ve entered on the contact form.
 We aim to answer all non-spam messages promptly and if you don’t get a reply from us it probably means that you’ve included an incorrect email address.)

 We hope that this site is of interest to Blacketts everywhere…